 Represents Hayward, Glenville and west of Gordonsville areas.

 Joe has a 36-year history in the electric utility field.
 He joined the Board of Directors because he wanted to share his electric utility knowledge and support the growing surrounding communities.
-He is serving his 2nd year on the Board of Directors.
 If Joe is not wearing the director hat, he’s busy with his “natural” farm.
 He raises Dexter cattle, Mangalitsa hogs, bees, chickens and family pets.
 He also has an interest in Craftsman furniture and works alongside his wife maintaining their Bed and Breakfast.
 Joe is a retired Utility Manager and has a continued interest in the industry.
 He also serves on the Shellrock River Watershed District, Board of Managers.
 He and his wife, Katherine have three grown daughters, three sons-in-law and ten grandchildren.
 Joe has found the workings of the cooperative model of member-ownership to be most interesting.
 Members retain margins, as opposed to passing on the distant investors.

 Jack Korman Bio